supermariopie/CastleDoctrine/README.md

 Build defenses to a house, and then invade it!

 Time is turn based in this game -- one movement of the player (one tile move) is one time unit.

+I am trying this edit in the AndrewPractice branch ...